mobily-enterprises/simpleschema/README.md

   * `fieldName` The field name
   * `failedCasts` An object which can be enriched if necessary.
 Each key is the `fieldName` of a failed cast

-## `_cast()`

-The function actually responsible for casting, delegating it to the correct casting function.
-For example, if the schema has `field1: { type: 'xxx' }` and the object to be cast has `{ field1: 10 }`, `_cast()` will call `xxxTypeCast()` for that field.

-Parameters:

-  * `object` The object to cast
-  * `options` An optional options object.
-    * `onlyObjectValues` -- If true, only values already defined in the object will be case.
-If false, every field defined in the schema structure will be cast even if not present in the object in the first place
-    * `skipCast` -- An array of fields for which casting will be skipped

-Returns:
-  * `failedCasts` An object which can be enriched if necessary.
-Each key is the fieldName of a failed cast

-NOTE: `options` is not passed to the xxxTypeCast function.
-Here, `options` solely defines how `_cast()` works.
-ALSO, note that if  `definition.required` is `false` and the object value is `undefined`, casting won't happen.

 # `xxxTypeParam()`

 Helper function to define possible parameters (other than "type").
 Note that a parameter can apply to _any_ type -- it's up to the parameter helper function to decide what to do.